Skip to contents

 )

-bridgr computes HAC standard errors for the linear bridge equation, or Delta-HAC standard errors when parametric aggregation weights are estimated jointly.
+bridgr computes HAC standard errors for the linear target equation, or Delta-HAC standard errors when parametric aggregation weights are estimated jointly.
 Forecast uncertainty is obtained by simulating from resampled centered residuals of the fitted target equation.

 Forecast Output